Arizona State League: History

-Previous to the formation of the minor league, the "Arizona State League" operated as a semi–professional league beginning in 1907.
+Previous to the formation of the minor league, the "Arizona State League" operated as a semi-professional league beginning in 1907.
+Lester Quinn, who later chaired the Arizona State Highway Commission, threw a no-hitter for the Miami Miners in 1927.

-The Arizona State League began play as a four–team Class D level minor league in the 1928 season, with all four charter franchises based in Arizona.
-The first Arizona State League President was Paul Davis.
+The Arizona State League began play as a four-team Class D level minor league in the 1928 season, with all four charter franchises based in Arizona.
+The first league president was Paul Davis.
 The league charter members were the Bisbee Bees of Bisbee, Arizona, Miami Miners of Miami, Arizona, Phoenix Senators of Phoenix, Arizona, and Tucson Cowboys of Tucson, Arizona.
 The same four franchises played for the duration of the Arizona State League.
 The league was formed in February 1927, with Dr. John E. Bacon as their first president, with the four franchises and a team salary cap of $2,400.
-Major League baseball Commissioner Kenesaw Mountain Landis was involved in awarding Bisbee its first professional minor league team, gaining his support after earlier Bisbee semi–pro teams had refused to sign players involved in the 1919 Black Sox Scandal.
+Major League Baseball Commissioner Kenesaw Mountain Landis was involved in awarding Bisbee its first professional minor league team, gaining his support after earlier Bisbee semi-pro teams had refused to sign players involved in the 1919 Black Sox Scandal.

 In their first season of play in 1928, the Arizona State League played a regular season without playoffs.
-The Phoenix Senators were the 1928 Arizona State League Champions finishing with a 39–29 record, 2.0 games ahead of the 2nd place Bisbee Bees (37–31).
+The Phoenix Senators were the 1928 Arizona State League Champions finishing with a 39–29 record, 2 games ahead of the second place Bisbee Bees (37–31).
 They were followed by the Miami Miners (30–38) and Tucson Cowboys (30–38).

-The 1929 Arizona State League, with Fred Joyce becoming league president, became a six–team league adding the Globe Bears and Mesa Jewels as expansion franchises.
-The Mesa franchise withdrew from the league on July 24, 1929 and Mesa's remaining opponents were given 3 wins and 1 loss, as the remaining five teams finished the season.
-The Miami Miners won the first half title and Bisbee won the second half, as the league began playing a split season schedule in 1929, with two champions meeting in the Finals.
+The 1929 Arizona State League, with Fred Joyce becoming league president, became a six-team league adding the Globe Bears and Mesa Jewels as expansion franchises.
+The Mesa franchise withdrew from the league on July 24, and Mesa's remaining opponents were given 3 wins and 1 loss, as the remaining five teams finished the season.
+The Miami Miners won the first half title, and Bisbee won the second half, as the league began playing a split season schedule in 1929, with two champions meeting in the finals.
 The Bisbee Bees (60–30) had the best overall record.
 The Miami Miners (50–40), Globe Bears (48–42), Tucson Cowboys (43–47), Phoenix Senators (40–49), and Mesa Jewels (28–61) rounded out the 1929 final standings.
-The Mesa Jewels had actually folded on July 24, 1929, with an 18–25 record on that date.
+The Mesa Jewels had folded on July 24, with an 18–25 record.
 For the remainder of the season, Mesa's scheduled opponents were given a record 3 wins and 1 loss for each scheduled series with the disbanded team.
 In the 1929 Finals, the Miami Miners defeated the Bisbee Bees 4 games to 3 to win the championship.